ronald-d-rogers/vue-router-ssr-memory-leak/README.md

 In a typical SSR application an instance of the app is created per request, which means the `router-view` will never appear, causing infinitely recursing `poll` methods.

+This can be verified by checking the heap snapshot.
+As the application is sieged, Timeout's will grow indefinitely, and profiling the CPU reveals that poll's are executing constantly in the event loop.

 Note that this is probably not a problem for non-SSR applications.